BA (Hons) in Social Work

 How will I be assessed?

-Students are assessed using a variety of methods including assignments, individual and group presentations and direct observations.
+Students are assessed using a variety of methods including assignments, individual and group presentations, direct observations and practice portfolio.

 What can I do next